Matthew O. Richardson, “The Prophet-Leader,” Religious Educator 9, no. 1 (2008): 69–81.

 Political Protector.
 Similar to the watchman, part of the role of the prophets directly related to the political venue of their time.
 The prophets were not political revolutionaries, as their aim was to purge the institutions of the kingdom of vice and not to overthrow them.
 Since the prophet was Jehovah’s spokesman, he represented the Heavenly King before an earthly king.
 Even though David was anointed by the previous prophet Samuel, Nathan felt responsible to rebuke David for his conduct with Bathsheba and Uriah.
 Likewise, Ahijah announced Jeroboam’s selection and his rejection as Israel’s king.
 Other prophets involved with political intercession and protection can include: Azariah (2 Chronicles 15:1), Hanani (2 Chronicles 16:1), Jehu (2 Chronicles 19:2–3), and Elisha (2 Kings 3:16; 9; 13:14).

 With a comprehensive understanding of Old Testament prophets, it becomes evident that they were much more than modern conceptions of prophets.
 Prophets were Jehovah’s spokesmen and as such were obligated to speak His words regardless of what that might include.
 If a prophet ever deviated from the God’s direction and words, then he was considered a false prophet.
-In addition to their defined role as spokesmen, they were selected, by Jehovah Himself, without regard to training, profession, or rank of society, to be His mouthpiece on earth.
-As such, the Hebrew prophet became not only the people’s spiritual guide but their life-leader as well.
+In addition to their defined role as spokesmen, they were selected by Jehovah Himself, without regard to training, profession, or rank of society, to be His mouthpiece on earth.
+As such, the Hebrew prophet became the people’s spiritual guide and life-leader.
 The Old Testament leader was a watchman, intercessor, and visionary.
 In reality, his comprehensive role was a role of complete servitude which positioned the Old Testament prophet as Jehovah’s proxy on earth.
-Most importantly, the prophet leader of the Old Testament was a literal reminder by definition, title, and role, that it was Jehovah that was their only king, ultimate leader, and only God.
-If the prophet did not reflect Jehovah in any way, he would be a false prophet.
+Most importantly, the prophet-leader of the Old Testament was a literal reminder by definition, title, and role, that it was Jehovah who was their only king, ultimate leader, and only God.
+If the prophet did not reflect Jehovah, he was a false prophet.

 The importance of accurately understanding the Old Testament prophet is essential for those of the restored gospel today.
 In 1842, Joseph Smith wrote that the Latter-day Saints believed “in the same organization that existed in the primitive church” and then specifically named prophets as part of that organization.
 When Joseph Smith was establishing the of the church in 1830, the Savior commanded the saints to “give heed unto all his [Joseph’s] words and commandments which he shall give unto you as he receiveth them, walking in all holiness before me; For his word ye shall receive, as if from mine own mouth, in all patience and faith” (D&C 21:4–5).
 In 1835, when establishing the organization of the hierarchy of the Church, Joseph was instructed that the leader of the Church “is to preside over the whole church, and to like unto Moses—Behold, here is wisdom; yea, to be a seer, a revelator, a translator, and a prophet, having all the gifts of God which he bestows upon the head of the church” (D&C 107:91).
 It appears that when it comes to understanding the prophet leader, there are still meaningful connections between the prophet of the Old Testament and the prophet of the saints in the latter-days.
 With an increased understanding of the prophet leader, it is easy to understand why M. Russell Ballard would exclaim: “It is no small thing, my brothers and sisters, to have a prophet of God in our midst.”